a2k11/a2k11.github.io/_drafts/2020-01-12-fun-with-ruby-and-bottles.md

 ---

 I started my career in software development learning about [ruby](https://www.ruby-lang.org/en/).
 The language has a unique beauty & style when writing complex web applications or scripts that execute simple functions.
-It wasn't hard to pick up [99 Bottles of OOP](https://www.sandimetz.com/99bottles) which has been on my list of **must reads** for a long time.
-Here are a few of the many highlights I found interesting.
+On my list of **must reads** is [99 Bottles of OOP](https://www.sandimetz.com/99bottles).
+I'll be sharing a little blurb about polymorphism.

 ---